ramtinJ95/Mywiki/Exam prep notes.md

 # AWS cloud practioner exam practice notes

-what is an active disaster recovery strategy?

-from practise test it looks like there is quite a bit of focus on EC2.

-what is AWS AMI? this one has came up a couple of times.

-Inspector is mostly used for checking security of containers.

 ### AWS Lightsail and AWS Batch
 Amazon Lightsail is designed to be the easiest way to launch and manage a virtual private server with AWS.
 Lightsail plans include everything you need to jumpstart your project – a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP address – for a low, predictable price.